mashida/100fakeusers/README.md

 Creates HTML page with table including generated 100 fake users.

 Filters that table via search request.
+(Not yet)

+Still no support of Bootsrap.